← Todas las charlas Charla

 System Design

 The objective of system design interviews is to evaluate a candidate’s skill at designing real-world software systems involving multiple components.
 We want to understand the candidate’s knowledge on the big picture, given a fairly ambiguous design problem, how do they gather missing requirements, propose solutions and ask questions to get more clarity, so they reach a good solution.
+We also want to evaluate analytical Thinking: Understanding the problem, Planning the solution, Implementation, Reviewing the solution (testing), Evaluating to make strategic decisions and tradeoffs.

 • System Design